 I needed to break into the publishing world another way.
 But how?
 I had nothing written except for the series that I couldn’t get representation for.

 At the time, I was reading a book set during a blizzard.
 When I finished reading it, I realized how many winter stories I’ve read, but I had never read one about weather I knew…hurricane weather.
 On Christmas Day 2012, I started writing Hurricane Crimes.
 Once completed, I sent it to the first place on my list, The Wild Rose Press.
 And I got an acceptance from the senior editor of the Crimson Rose line for romantic-suspense.
 It was the answer to my dreams.
-Since then, I’ve published two short stories, three novellas, and two novels with them.
-I hope to publish two more novels with them to finish what I started with the Disaster Crimes Series.
+Since then, the entire Disaster Crimes series has been published.

 Why Heroines of Steel?